DataSF/datasf.github.io/_posts/blog/2015-07-07-how-to-unstick-data-publishing.md

 We are still building this, but basically, it works like this:

  1. We have this [awesome data inventory](https://data.sfgov.org/City-Management-and-Ethics/Dataset-Inventory/y8fp-fbf5)
- 2. We are building a lightweight endorsement application on top of it
+ 2. We are building a lightweight endorsement application on top of it (more on that later)

-Here's a little sketch of what it looks like:

 ## Strategy 3: Strategic or Thematic Releases
-We've [written about this before](http://datasf.org/blog/housing-data-hub-launched/).
+We've [written about this before]({{site.baseurl}}/blog/housing-data-hub-launched/).
 Strategic releases are the publication of 1 or more datasets + a data product.
 The [Housing Data Hub](http://housing.datasf.org/) is one.
 For strategic releases, we'll leverage additional resources from the open data program.

 ### Key Criteria ###
 To be a strategic release, it must meet several key criteria: